 In 1763, cockfighting in Edinburgh was completely unknown and yet 20 years later regular matches (known as mains) were held regularly with a cockpit built in the Grassmarket.

 The situation in the Grassmarket now is clearly very different from that described above.
 When the Grassmarket Mission was established, the Grassmarket area was a slum, with chronic overcrowding, sub-standard housing, poverty, unemployment, disease and crime.
-Today, in the 21st Century, it is a vibrant mix of commercial and residential premises - a far cry from the situation in Victorian times.
-Despite these changes however, there still remain the underlying problems in Edinburgh of social exclusion and homelessness, often associated with substance abuse and crime, and the ongoing aim of the Grassmarket Mission is to reintegrate people in these groups back into society, restoring their worth and self-esteem and helping them realise their potential.
+Today, in the 21st Century, it is a vibrant mix of commercial and residential premises – a far cry from the situation in Victorian times.
+Despite these changes however, there still remain the underlying problems in Edinburgh of social exclusion as a consequence of poverty, loneliness, hunger and homelessness as well as from substance abuse and ill-health.
+The ongoing aim of the Grassmarket Mission is to reintegrate people in these groups back into society, restoring their worth and self-esteem and helping them realise their potential.